Preparing to volunteer

 - Explore the Australian Council for International Development's (ACFID) website, the peak body for international development in Australia.

 - Download the Australian Aid Resource and Training Guide (AARTG) for a comprehensive snapshot of the sector.

-- Volunteers are required to have an Australian standardised First Aid HLTAID003 certificate so that you can manage risks to your own health and others whilst on assignment
+- Volunteers are required to have an Australian standardised First Aid HLTAID003 certificate in order to manage risks to their own health and others' whilst on assignment.

 - Training and mentoring is what volunteers do.
 Consider the need to undertake a formal qualification, such as the Certificate IV in Training and Assessment, to strengthen your application.